Cencora (COR)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Cencora’s ROIC averaged 2.3 percentage point decreases each year.
+Unfortunately, Cencora’s ROIC has decreased significantly over the last few years.
 Only time will tell if its new bets can bear fruit and potentially reverse the trend.

 11. Balance Sheet Assessment